 One of the things we have learned from COVID-19 is that smart trainers can maintain—and grow—business in a virtual environment.
-Several pros who recently shared their experiences during our weekly TRX Roundtable events said their revenue has exploded since they shifted from brick and mortar operations to virtual training.
-What kind of equipment do you need to find similar success?
-There are loads of gadgets that can improve video quality, but anyone can get started with a decent phone camera.
+In fact, many have experienced exponential growth since they've shifted from brick and mortar operations to virtual training.
+So how can you follow in their footsteps and find success in the virtual world?
+For instance, what kind of equipment will you need to get started?
+Before you go out and break the bank — which isn't tough to do given that there are loads of gadgets that can improve video quality, lighting, etc — but anyone can get started with a decent phone camera.

 The Phone (or Laptop) Studio

-According to Niko Algieri, founder of London’s Equilibrium Total Balance, a new-ish mobile phone has a good enough built-in camera to deliver a high-res virtual class, personal training session, or video.
+According to Niko Algieri, TRX Coach and founder of London’s Equilibrium Fitness, a new-ish mobile phone has a good enough built-in camera to deliver a high-res virtual class, personal training session, or video.
 “Honestly you can get away with very high-quality delivery of a one-to-one [session] or a class with a really decent mobile phone and a window behind it,” he said.

 Many trainers have been sharing behind-the-scenes looks at their home studios, which will include a ring light and a microphone.
 (We’ll discuss those later.)
 But Algieri says you don’t actually need all of that equipment.
 No ring light?
 Use the windows or natural light that you have; just be smart about your setup.
 If you record standing in front of a window, with your camera facing the window, you will be backlit and look like a shadow.
 When filming, you should be facing the window or light source.
 Your camera should be in front of the light source.
 (Think: light source → camera → subject.)